Segment the imagery

 Segment the image

-Next, you'll group adjacent pixels with similar spectral characteristics into segments.
+Next, you will group adjacent pixels with similar spectral characteristics into segments.
 Doing so will generalize the image and make it easier to classify.
-Instead of classifying thousands of pixels with unique spectral signatures, you'll classify a much smaller number of segments.
+Instead of classifying thousands of pixels with unique spectral signatures, you will classify a much smaller number of segments.
 The optimal number of segments, and the range of pixels grouped into a segment, changes depending on the image size and the intended use of the image.

-To control how your imagery is segmented, you'll adjust three parameters.
+To control how your imagery is segmented, you will adjust three parameters.
 The first parameter is Spectral detail.
 It sets the level of importance given to spectral differences between pixels on a scale of 1 to 20.
 A higher value means that pixels must be more similar to be grouped together, creating a higher number of segments.
 A lower value creates fewer segments.
-Because you want to distinguish between pervious and impervious surfaces (which generally have very different spectral signatures), you'll use a lower value.
+Because you want to distinguish between pervious and impervious surfaces (which generally have very different spectral signatures), you will use a lower value.